-7 Ways to Keep Pests Out of Your Cabin
+Log Cabin Pest Control: 7 Ways to Keep Them Out

 Use these savvy strategies to keep unwanted critters from invading your log cabin, summer home or cottage this vacation season.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 All the things that drew you to invest in a log cabin or cottage in the first place — the fresh air, the wildlife, the fauna — will be quickly forgotten if hordes of unwanted invaders start encroaching your indoor space.
 Some of the most common creeping, crawling, scampering and slithering pests in cabins include:

 Termites, specifically subterranean, drywood and dampwood termites;

 Beetles, including Asian lady beetle (ladybugs), larder beetles, long-horned beetles, flat-headed wood borers, powderpost beetles, old house borers and non-reinfesting wood boring beetles;